enaaab460/car-cost-calculator/README.md

 ## Quick notes

 For the time being, the extension will not be on chrome extension storeplace, as creating a developer account requires a fee (the nerve of those guys), and my bank and Google don't play nice together.
+It can be sideloaded from the chrome branch.

 Extension made with miles and american websites in mind, but kilometers and other websites were retrofitted but not extensively tested.
-It was also made with cars beyond the year 2000 but support for 2000 and early was retrofitted but not extensively tested.
+It was also made with cars beyond the year 2000 but support for 2000 and earlier was retrofitted but not extensively tested.

 Extension comes preloaded with some US websites, with the option to support more website using css selectors.You can add car presets for name, price, and expected lifespan.
 If name matches kbb's or edmunds' naming, you can search them much quicker.
 The calculator and graphs do not need car presets or website presets, but they greatly improve the experience.